A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Introduction

+According to~\cite{infiniteselfdualfamilies}, there are very few constructions of infinite families of self-dual codes whose minimum distances meet the square-root lower bound, which are depicted in that paper.
+To the best of our knowledge, the authors of~\cite{infiniteselfdualfamilies} in 2025 were the first to present infinite families of non-binary self-dual cyclic codes achieving a square-root-type lower bound on their minimum distances.
+Additionally, \cite{Calderbank} provides a distinct construction of an infinite family of self-dual quasi-cyclic codes.

+Quasi-cyclic (QC) are have been suitable for constructing structured families of codes with desirable distance and duality properties.
+QC codes are a natural generalization of cyclic codes and are well-studied in the classical coding theory literature.
+They possess a rich algebraic structure~\cite{seguin,cem,lingsole} and have strong connections with convolutional codes \cite{SolomonTilborg}.
+Moreover, there exist QC codes that are asymptotically good \cite{longcodes}.
 Very recently, some constructions of self-dual, dual-containing, and self-orthogonal QC codes have been explored to develop effective quantum error-correcting codes.
 For example in~\cite{Abdukhalikov-Bag-Panario2023, GalindoHernando,benjwal}, the authors obtained quantum codes with good parameters by studying the generators of the dual of a QC code to determine the conditions where such codes are dual-containing, self-orthogonal, or self-dual.
-Consequently, as these properties are intrinsically related to the CSS construction, QECCs with good parameters are obtained.
+As these properties are intrinsically related to the CSS construction, QECCs with good parameters are obtained.